KorySchneider/tab/doc/commands.md

  - `search` - A piece of a URL that gets appended to the base `url`, e.g.
  `/search?q=`.

+To see all your links: `link ;show`.
+To delete a link: `link ;shortcut ;delete`.

-For example, here's what a link for Google would look like, and how it would
+As an example, here's how you could create a link for Google, and how it would function (note Google is already a builtin, `g`):
-function:
 `link ;goog ;https://google.com ;/search?q=`

 Now with our `goog` shortcut, we can enter `goog;binary` to search for "binary", which simply redirects us to `https://www.google.com/search?q=binary`.

-To see all your links: `link ;show`.
-To delete a link: `link ;shortcut ;delete`.

 ---